 Unfortunately, the forecast for yesterday was about the same as the day before, although the morning wasn’t going to be quite as bad as the afternoon.
 But we were just heading to Sheet Harbor and should arrive shortly after noon.
 Plus the first hour was going back down the smooth river and then the last hour would be working up another protected harbor.
 Call the marina in Halifax and tell them we’ll be a day later than planned.

 We hit the ocean expecting the worst, but hey, not so bad, at least as compared to the day from hell before.
-We had to dodge islands along the way, but the skies were perfectly clear, so no big deal.
+We had to weave through some islands along the way, but the skies were perfectly clear so no big deal.

 In fact, things looked so nice when we reached the entrance to Sheet Harbor that we figured maybe we could go a little farther.
 There’s a speck on the charts for Abriel Fisheries, let’s see if they have a wharf we can tie on for the night.
 Yup, no power or water but they’ll fit us in somewhere.
 Ok, let’s keep going.
 The water is beautiful, and even though a zillion islands and shoals block our path, we can see them well in time to avoid them.

 When we reached the turn up to the fishery wharf, our unjustified confidence was back.
-Screw it, let’s go another six hours to Halifax.
+Screw it, let’s go another 6 hours to Halifax.
 Call the marina guy and tell him we’ve changed our minds again.
 We knew those clowns who forecasted big waves couldn’t be right twice in a row.
-Three-foot swells ain’t nothing, and it’s a beautiful clear day.
+3-foot swells ain’t nothing, and it’s a beautiful clear day.
 Great for cruising.

 Hey wait a second.
 What’s that on the horizon, approaching like a Phoenix haboob?
 Fog?
 “IT’S @#!%ING FOG!”
-And just like that, thirty-mile visibility went to twenty-yard visibility.
+And just like that, 30-mile visibility went to 20-yard visibility.

 Damn, we might need those virgins after all.
 We can’t see diddly.

 After an hour or so, things cleared up a bit, although there still was a wall ahead of us on the horizon.
 Maybe we’ll be okay after all.
 Halifax is just a couple of hours away.
-Then bam.
-Socked in again, this time even worse.
-As we approached the Halifax Traffic Separation Zone, we could hear the Halifax Harbor Traffic Controller directing cruise ships and tankers and pilot ships and other commercial vessels up and down the harbor entrance.
+Then instantly socked in again, this time even worse.
+As we approached the Halifax Traffic Separation Zone, we could hear the Halifax Harbor Traffic Controller frantically directing cruise ships and tankers and pilot ships and other commercial vessels up and down the blind harbor.
 This is one of the busiest ports in the world.
-We need to cut across, but AIS and radar are poor substitutes for actually seeing the 951-foot Caribbean Princess approaching on a collision-course at sixteen knots.
+We need to cut across, but AIS and radar are poor substitutes for actually seeing the 951-foot Caribbean Princess approaching on a collision-course at 16 knots.